coriouslien/cuda-gemm-kernels/environment/setup.md

 4. GitLens — git integration
 5. Python — for PyTorch/TensorFlow code
 Install all at once from terminal:
+Enter the command into the terminal:

-code --install-extension ms-vscode.cpptools
+`code --install-extension ms-vscode.cpptools
 code --install-extension nvidia.nsight-vscode-edition
 code --install-extension ms-vscode.cmake-tools
 code --install-extension ms-python.python
-code --install-extension eamodio.gitlens
+code --install-extension eamodio.gitlens`
 _____________________________________________________________________________________________________________
 Install NVIDIA Nsight Systems (Profiler)
-bash
+Enter the command into the terminal:
 `sudo apt install -y nsight-systems-2024.7`
 Launch:
-bash
+Enter the command into the terminal:
 `nsys-ui`
 _____________________________________________________________________________________________________________
 Install NVIDIA Nsight Compute (Kernel Profiler)
-bash
+Enter the command into the terminal:
 `sudo apt install -y nsight-compute`
 Launch:
-ncu-ui
+Enter the command into the terminal:
+`ncu-ui`
 ____________________________________________________________________________________________________________
 Why Nsight is essential for CUDA/AI:
 |Tool	|What it does|